mousepawmedia/devdocs/source/setup/about.rst

 What Is Debian?
 -----------------------------

-In reality, "Linux" only refers to the **kernal**, the heart of the operating system ["OS"].
+In reality, "Linux" only refers to the **kernel**, the heart of the operating system ["OS"].
 The rest of the OS is composed of hundreds of other pieces of software.
 There are actually over a thousand different "distributions" (or "distros") of Linux, most specially designed for a particular use or purpose.